gaborcsardi/uncovr/README.md

 - Summaries for (sub)directories.
 - HTML report including a summary table and details report for each file.
-- Upload test coverage results to <https://codecov.io>
+- Upload test coverage results to <https://codecov.io>.
+- Automatic markdown sumamry when running on GitHub Actions.

 ### Performance